Private Applicator Licensing and Training

 There are two ways to become certified for the first time:

-- Test - Purchase the Pesticide Applicator Handbook ($20) to study and then schedule a time to take the test with the County Extension Agent.
+- Test - Purchase the Pesticide Applicator Handbook and Montana Addendum ($20) to study and then schedule a time to take the test.

-- Initial Pesticide Applicator Training - Receive the Pesticide Applicator Handbook ($20) and attend an all day training to receive your license and group test.
-Usually offered once a year in the region.
-Training fee may apply.
+- Initial Pesticide Applicator Training - Receive the Pesticide Applicator Handbook and Montana Addendum ($20) and attend an all day training to receive your license and participate in a group test.
+An additional training fee may apply.

 How much does the license cost?

-The Montana Department of Agriculture will prorate the cost of the licenses depending on the year within the cycle.
-If you receive your license in 2016, the cost is $40.
+If you are getting a new license, the Montana Department of Agriculture will prorate the cost depending on the year within the cycle.
+If you receive your license in Broadwater County in 2017, the cost is $36.
+When you renew at the end of the cycle the cost will be $60.
+License fees were increased by House Bill 126 during the 2017 legislative session.

-How many credits to do need to recertify and how much time to I have?
+How many credits do I need to recertify and how much time to I have?

 Broadwater County is in region 2.
 All licenses in our region will expire on December 31, 2019.
 You must acquire six (6) credits by the end of the cycle to recertify.
-These can be obtained by attending a program, online (maximum of 2 credits) or by taking a closed book test at the end of the cycle.
+These can be obtained by attending a program, online (maximum of 2 credits) or by taking a closed book test by the end of the cycle.
+To receive information about credit opportunities in the county, contact our office and ask to be added to our email list.
+Usually several credit opportunities are provided in the county each year.

 Where can I found more information?